ctron/trunk-container/README.md

 # Trunk builder container

-A container to build Rust based WASM frontend applications with `trunk`.
+A container to build Rust based WASM frontend applications using `trunk`.